About the Phuket Blogger

 (above) Me, my wife, kids and extended Thai family, New Year 2017.

 My name is Jamie.
 This is home, this is life.
 The Phuket Blog started in 2006.
 I think a lot of "travel blogs" started about the same time.
 I wanted to show that there is more to Phuket than the usual tourist attractions, more than just beaches, bars, girls and hotels.
 I had read too many negative comments on travel websites, mostly it seemed from people who had not really seen much of Phuket.
-So the blog tends not to mention much about the main beaches, I try to write about places we visit and places we eat as a family.
-The blog is part time, as I am working almost full time as manager of Sunrise Divers, a dive shop based at Karon Beach.
+So the blog tends not to mention much about the main beaches, I tried to write about places we visit and places we eat as a family.
+The blog was part time, as I was working almost full time as manager of Sunrise Divers, a dive shop based at Karon Beach.
 Kids are growing up fast.
 The family features a lot on many of the photos on the blog.
-We have no plans to leave here!
-A lot more Phuket blogging to come!

 Social Media - Please do Follow Jamie @